Why do I call my label Scabby Robot?

 20 years ago in art school, I decided to major in Industrial Design as I was drawn to the idealism of the early 1800s British/US Industrial Revolution as a mechanism to care for the public.
 To use mass manufacturing technology (essentially factories) to make accessible, necessary objects like tools and textiles to improve daily life for common people.
 In 2001 my industrial design school cohort was asked to design gas pumps, headphones, toys, and of course palm sized screen based iPhone-like objects.

 During the course of my degree I realized this industrialized corporate commerce system for making, was not a good fit for me.
 I had imagined I could do design work for the public and avoid a corporate boss, but instead I was learning how to honor a corporate boss.
-Ew.

 I felt sick knowing that the objects that I designed would spend more time in a landfill than in peoples hands.
-I felt sick knowing that these objects would be part of a factory system that undermines the needs of overseas local communities, exploiting natural resources and labor in exchange for profit.
+I felt guilty knowing that these objects would be part of a factory system that undermines the needs of overseas local communities, exploiting natural resources and labor in exchange for profit.

 On the other hand the intellectual-aesthetic component of design training was even better than I had imagined.
 Industrial design school taught me how to make arguments for why and how to make aesthetic and pragmatic choices.